hanhpm/Project-STREAMLIT/README.md

 ### Summary

-- **Chatbot Application:** `streamlit run chatbot.py`
-- **Levenshtein Distance Application:** `streamlit run levenshtein-distance.py`
-- **Object Detection Application:** `python object-detection.py`

 By following these instructions, you should be able to set up the Anaconda environment and run each of the applications in this project.
-If you encounter any issues or need further assistance, please refer to the documentation or contact the project maintainer.
+If you encounter any issues or need further assistance, please refer to the documentation.

 ### Notes